 When asking a shop assistant for something in an Albert Heijn supermarket one day, the person walked me all the way over to the other side to show me where to find what I was looking for.
-In another store I couldn’t find what I needed and they gave me directions to a place where I could, and did it with a smile.
+In another store I couldn’t find what I needed and the assistant gave me directions to a place where I could, and he did it with a smile.
 All behavior apparently not normal according to what I had been reading.
 I visited two different government offices and dealt with civil servant clerks, a species much maligned in many countries.
 Both times the service was friendly and efficient.

 I was getting really confused

 Where were all these rude and unfriendly people I’d been reading about?
-Much as we tried, we couldn’t find anyone unhelpful or unfriendly, whether I spoke Dutch or my husband spoke English.
+Much as we tried, we couldn’t find anyone unhelpful or uncivil, whether I spoke Dutch or my husband spoke English.
 Whether right in Amsterdam, in other towns or in the country.
 We moved around a lot this trip, showing our American daughters around and visiting family and old friends.

 On one of our last days there I had some business in a tax office in the town of Leeuwarden in the north.
 We parked our rental car, a black monster of a Volvo which we had to get at the Amsterdam airport in order to fit in the luggage of four people.
 Normally we get a small or medium size car to match our humble personalities, but this was all they had on offer that would fit all the stuff.

 I had an appointment at 9 in the morning.
-After some initial paperwork, all done with a friendly civil servant clerk (really), I needed to wait a bit more.
+After some initial paperwork, all done with a friendly civil servant (really), I needed to wait a bit more.
 My prince and I sat in the waiting area, along with several women.

 Can you believe this?